 - Delinquent taxes will be sold at Public Auction the first Monday in March

 - If paying in person, please bring your Tax Statements to insure all your taxes get paid.
 The Dawes County Treasurer’s Office is NOT RESPONSIBLE for unpaid taxes.

 Public Delinquent Tax Sale Information

-- Time and Date: Tax sales are always held the first Monday in March every year at 10:00 A.M.
+- Time and Date: Tax sales are always held the first Monday in March.
+This year the sale will be held Monday, March 7 at 10:00 A.M.

 - Advertising: Chadron Record and the Crawford Clipper advertise for three consecutive weeks once a week commencing the first week in February.
-These are not updated weekly
+These are updated weekly.

 - List of Delinquencies: You may obtain a detailed listing of delinquencies either by contacting our office and requesting it be sent through the mail, email or you may stop in the Dawes County Treasurer’s Office and pick one up.
 Listing is updated daily.

-- Registration: Registration is at 9:00 A.M. – 10:00 A.M. held in the Dawes County Treasurer’s Office.
-At this time there is no registration fee, but is subject to change by statute.
+- Registration: Registration needs to be complete and in the Dawes County Treasurer’s Office by Friday, March 4th at 4:30 PM.
 Registration includes Investor Information accompanied by W9 and a sign in sheet.
 One bidder cannot bid for more than one company and has to be present.

 - $25.00 registration fee